memo33/submenus-dll/README.md

 - `Item Button Class` (0x8a2602cc): set to `1 = Submenu Button`.

-The following table lists the Button IDs for existing menus.
+The following table lists the Button IDs for existing top-level menus.
 The Occupant Groups are used as fallback to add buildings to a specific top-level menu if the DLL is not present.

     Menu            , Submenu Button ID   , Occupant Group